v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-## The Camera is locked i cant move up/down❓
+## The Camera is locked i cant move up or down❓

 This is a bug everyone has had for a long time with the third person mode there is a simple but inconvenient fix.
 When the camera lock happens